 Subsidies to hire someone on income security or employment insurance.
 The subsidy covers a portion of the recruit's wages and can also cover the cost related to coaching for that person, under certain conditions.
 The subsidy is awarded for a period ranging from 30 to 52 weeks and up to 60 weeks, if the person hired has a disability.

-For more information, visit Insertion en emploi - subventions salariales (French only)
+For more information, visit Subventions salariales pout rmployés (French only)

 A client-centered program that provides funding for employers and organizations to offer eligible activities to youth facing barriers to employment.